Scores for Multivariate Distributions and Level Sets: A New Framework for Scoring Rules

+{ The proposed $L^{2}$ score is not a single score but a class of scores.
+In practice, we want to consider specific $w$ and $h$ so that $\mathcal{V}^{d}$ can be sufficiently general that important distributions are not excluded.
+For this purpose, we reiterate our recommendation that $w$ is a piecewise smooth function and $h$ is a PDF.
+With these choices, the $L^{2}$ scores can be used with $\mathcal{V}^{d}$ that covers almost all standard distributions, e.g. the distributions with bounded PDFs.}

-\begin{Remark} In the literature, there are studies regarding \textit{local scoring functions, }which depend on the PDF or the derivatives of the PDF purely at the realization $\mathbf{y}$.
-An example of a local score is the well-known log score $\log(f_{\mathbf{X}}(\mathbf{y}))$ (see, for example, \citealt{ehm2012local}).
-Because the $L^{2}$ scoring functions involve integration over $\R^{d}$, they are fundamentally different to local scoring functions.
-The non-locality of the $L^{2}$ scoring functions is important for our derivation of the level set scores in Section~\ref{sec:Scoring Functions for Multivariate Level Sets}, because level sets are not local statistical objects in the sense that their specifications require information regarding the entire domain.
+In the literature, there are studies regarding \textit{local scoring rules, }which depend solely on the PDF or the derivatives of the PDF purely at the realization $\mathbf{y}$, where a well-known example is the log score $\log(f_{\mathbf{X}}(\mathbf{y}))$ (see, for example, \citealt{ehm2012local,parry2012proper}).
+Because the $L^{2}$ scoring rules involve integration over $\R^{d}$, they are fundamentally different from local scoring rules.
+Hence, the proposed $L^{2}$ scoring rules do not cover the local scoring rules, and are not exhaustive.
+The non-locality of the $L^{2}$ scoring rules is important for our derivation of the level set scores in Section~\ref{sec:Scoring Functions for Multivariate Level Sets}, because level sets are not local statistical objects in the sense that their specifications require information regarding the entire domain.
 Thus, local scoring functions are not within the scope of this study, and so we do not discuss them further.